Brand Name: Silenor

 - Neuropsychiatric symptoms may occur unpredictably including anxiety and psychosis

-- Bone fracture reported with use of antidepressant therapy; consider possibility of fracture if patient presents with unexplained bone pain, joint tenderness, bruising or swelling
+- Bone fracture reported with the use of antidepressant therapy; consider the possibility of fracture if a patient presents with unexplained bone pain, joint tenderness, bruising, or swelling

-- Sleep related activities including sleep driving, eating food, cooking, making phone calls reported; discontinue therapy if patient reports sleep-related episodes
+- Sleep-related activities including sleep-driving, eating food, cooking, making phone calls reported; discontinue therapy if the patient reports sleep-related episodes

 - Possibility of EPS and neuroleptic malignant syndrome (NMS)

 - May cause confusion in the elderly; avoid doses greater than 6 mg/day